The Isle of wight festival of music 1970

 Reserved Enclosure Tickets

-These tickets all feature the “Drummer Boy” image, and are colour coded as follows:
+What the true story is behind these tickets, perhaps we'll never know, but they all feature the “Drummer Boy” image, and are colour coded as follows:

 Friday – Light blue print on white paper